 The science behind the color difference between white and red meat lies in the molecular structure of myoglobin.
 Myoglobin contains a heme group, which includes an iron atom.
 When iron is exposed to oxygen, it forms oxymyoglobin, which gives the meat a bright red color.
 Over time, if the meat is exposed to oxygen for too long, the iron oxidizes, forming metmyoglobin, which turns the meat brownish-red.

 In white meats, the lower concentration of myoglobin means that there is less iron available to bind with oxygen.
-This results in a lighter color, even when the meat is fresh.
-Additionally, the type of muscle fibers plays a role.
+Practically speaking, this results in a lighter color, even when the meat is fresh.
+Think about it: additionally, the type of muscle fibers plays a role.
 White meat typically contains a higher proportion of fast-twitch muscle fibers, which are used for quick bursts of energy and require less oxygen compared to the slow-twitch muscle fibers found in red meat.

 Historical Perspective

 Historically, the availability and cost of different types of meat have also played a role in their classification and consumption.
-Poultry was often more accessible and affordable for the general population, while red meats were sometimes reserved for special occasions or those with higher incomes.
+Poultry was often more accessible and affordable for the general population, while red meats were sometimes reserved for special occasions or those with higher incomes But it adds up..

 Examples of White Meats